 If simple home remedies do not resolve your swollen lymph node problem, or if you have other unusual symptoms, you should seek advice from a medical professional.
 Lymph nodes can be swollen from chronic health problems like lupus, HIV, and some cancers.

 Have you tried a natural remedy for swollen lymph nodes?
-Please send us some feedback!
+Please let us know which one worked!